 Boundaries and region

 The East Coast is a relatively isolated region.
 Bounded by mountain ranges to the west and rugged country to the south, and facing east onto the expanse of the Pacific Ocean, it has fewer routes linking it with the rest of the North Island than any other area.
 Until the 1920s most travellers from outside the region reached it by sea.
-In 2010 there were still only three state highways linking the region and its neighbours.
+In 2015 there were still only two state highways linking the region and its neighbours.

 The region is commonly divided into the East Coast proper, or East Cape, and Poverty Bay.
 East Cape is a line of bays, small river flats and townships along State Highway 35 north of Gisborne.
 Inland are large tracts of hill country, culminating in Hikurangi mountain (1,752 m).
 Poverty Bay, with the city of Gisborne, the seaport, vineyards, cropland and surf beaches, resembles Hawke’s Bay, to its south.